LambdaLatex/ChangedRemastered/README.md

 # Changed Remastered Infos.

-Changed ported from RPG Maker VX to RPG Maker MV.
+fan-made port of Changed from RPG Maker VX to RPG Maker MV.

 this does **NOT** contain the source of Changed Remastered,